 The image above is from NOAA’s Space Weather Prediction Center, and is updated automatically from NOAA’s web site.

-All-Sky Camera Progress
+All-Sky Camera Detailed Progress

 November 13th, 2021 Update